Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 11

 scared of me & I don't think

-they will come to pass muster
+they will care to pass me over

 again dearie.
 I am glad the wee

-people love their little cousins.
+people love their little Cousins.
 I

 would like to see them great

 mates.
-You will know by now
+You will Know by now

 your cousins & that I liked them.